DrewPear309/giffy-pop/README.md

 ## Usage

 1. Place your GIF files in the `gifs` folder within the project directory.
+2. GIF files must be numbered 0001.gif, 0002.gif, etc. Use included bat file for renaming numerically.
-2. Open `index.html` in your web browser.
+3. Open `index.html` in your web browser.
-3. The slideshow will start automatically, displaying your GIFs in fullscreen mode.
+4. The slideshow will start automatically, displaying your GIFs in fullscreen mode.

 ## Configuration